Second-wave feminism: Overview in the United States

 The administration of President Kennedy made women's rights a key issue of the New Frontier, and named women (such as Esther Peterson) to many high-ranking posts in his administration.
 Kennedy also established a Presidential Commission on the Status of Women, chaired by Eleanor Roosevelt and comprising cabinet officials (including Peterson and Attorney General Robert F. Kennedy), senators, representatives, businesspeople, psychologists, sociologists, professors, activists, and public servants.
 The report recommended changing this inequality by providing paid maternity leave, greater access to education, and help with child care to women.
+However, the extent of Kennedy's support for women's rights has been disputed, with some alleging that a major factor in his support included his efforts to cover up his own womanizing ways.
+His wife Jackie was also known for presenting herself as a traditional wife, including in the time after Friedan published The Feminine Mystique.

 There were other actions by women in wider society, presaging their wider engagement in politics which would come with the second wave.
 In 1961, 50,000 women in 60 cities, mobilized by Women Strike for Peace, protested above ground testing of nuclear bombs and tainted milk.

 In 1963, Betty Friedan, influenced by Simone de Beauvoir's ground-breaking, feminist The Second Sex, wrote the bestselling book The Feminine Mystique.
 Discussing primarily white women, she explicitly objected to how women were depicted in the mainstream media, and how placing them at home (as 'housewives') limited their possibilities and wasted potential.
 She had helped conduct a very important survey using her old classmates from Smith College.
-This survey revealed that the women who played a role at home and the workforce were more satisfied with their life compared with the women who stayed home.
+This survey revealed that the women who work in the workforce while also playing a role in the home were more satisfied with their life compared with the women who stayed home.
 The women who stayed home showed feelings of agitation and sadness.
 She concluded that many of these unhappy women had immersed themselves in the idea that they should not have any ambitions outside their home.
 Friedan described this as "The Problem That Has No Name".
 The perfect nuclear family image depicted and strongly marketed at the time, she wrote, did not reflect happiness and was rather degrading for women.
 This book is widely credited with having begun second-wave feminism in the United States.
+The problems of the nuclear family in America are also heteronormative and is utilized often as a marketing strategy to sell goods within a capitalist driven society.

 The report from the Presidential Commission on the Status of Women, along with Friedan's book, spoke to the discontent of many women (especially housewives) and led to the formation of local, state, and federal government women's groups along with many independent feminist organizations.
 Friedan was referencing a "movement" as early as 1964.